Rupert Murdoch says Fox stars 'endorsed' lies about 2020. He chose not to stop them

 Warnings from a former House speaker and another corporate director

 Former House Speaker Paul Ryan, an anti-Trump Republican, sits on Fox Corp.'s board of directors.
 He said he told the Murdochs "that Fox News should not be spreading conspiracy theories."
-And he testified that he advised them that the post-election period represented a pivot point in which Fox could pivot away from its prior support for Trump.
+And he testified that he advised them that the post-election period represented an inflection point in which Fox could pivot away from its prior support for Trump.

 Rupert Murdoch played an integral role in advising his two major U.S. newspapers — the New York Post and The Wall Street Journal — to editorialize against Trump's false claims.
 Trump's campaign lawyers, Rudy Giuliani and Sidney Powell, were no longer welcome on-air by mid-December.